arnoerpenbeck/npm-test/README.md

 ## Thank You :blue_heart:

-Thanks or al your contributions and efforts towards improving this fantastic project!
+Thanks for al your contributions and efforts towards improving this fantastic project!